-I learned again (and is that really learning?) that soooo much communication goes into working on even a moderately-sized project with another party.
+That said, I learned again (and is that really learning?) that soooo much communication goes into working on even a moderately-sized project with another party.
 And I learned . . . it is of absolute importance to be on site, well, as. much. as. possible. always.

-Total costs (if you were curious):
+Total Costs (for my job, if you were curious):